glaconsay1/fire-department-incidents-assessment/README.md

 ## Prerequisites

 I do not have access to an OSX machine.
-The steps provided will be for a Windows machine, and how to install and run the project on a window machine.
+The steps provided will be for a Windows machine, and how to install and run the project on a Windows machine.
 Before running the project, ensure you have the following installed and configured if necessary:

 - Visual Studio Code or any other IDE you prefer.
 For this project and my recommendation, I used Visual Studio (VS) Code.
 For the rest of the instructions, I will assume you are using VS Code.